delhi to manali

 If you take a government bus, you are moreover dropped right on Mall Road in Manali.
 The private bus stop, on the other hand, is located 2 km outside of the city.
 You can book a Himachal Roadway bus using this website.
 There are three types of Himachal Roadways buses: Ordinary, semi-luxury and Volvo.
 Check the website for updated prices.

 Now, the reason why people sometimes still avoid the Delhi to Manali HRTC bus and take a private one is that they are cheaper.
 An HRTC Volvo takes almost 1600 Rupees, whereas a private Volvo takes around 800 or 900 Rupees.
-If you are travelling with a private Volvo, I suggest you check their price on the PayTm bus booking portal.
+If you are travelling with a private Volvo, I suggest you check their price on the PayTm bus booking portal as well.

 Delhi To Manali Self-Drive